JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Logan Hawthorne.md

 Catalyst: **Y**

 ##### µ Physical Description
-Logan's sidearm Thundael, a bastard sword.
+Logan's secondary weapon Thundael, a bastard sword.
 It has an overall length of 49" and a blade length of 38".
 Unlike Bealkadā, the crossguard is accompanied by side rings.
 However, like Bealkadā, Thundael's blade is the purest ivory white.

 ##### µ Functional Description
 Thundael's creation mirrors that of its twin sister.
 Like his montante, Logan can call it to his side from any distance and tell where it is at all times.